BlevefAU/Hacker-solution/README.md

 These answer is for hacker rank question's solutions.

-All solutions develop by Bleve and some answer may refer to other's solutions online.
+Most solutions develop by Bleve and some answer may refer to other's solutions online.

 -----------------------------------------